 And, by the way, there are plenty of other genetic variations which influence how your body responds to thyroid medication.

 In the near future, we should be able to run your genetics to determine how well you might respond to the various types of thyroid hormone medications.

 #3.
-If that wasn't enough, we also know that there are endocrine disrupting chemicals which can influence free thyroid hormone levels without altering the TSH.
+If that wasn’t enough, we also know that there are endocrine-disrupting chemicals that can influence free thyroid hormone levels without altering the TSH.

 Certain chemicals, which you and I come into contact with on a daily basis, have been shown to interfere with normal thyroid hormone processing at the cellular level (13).